Book Two in the Night Rebel series

 “A fierce and satisfying sequel…a breathtaking paranormal romance.”
 Kirkus, starred review

-SPOILER WARNING: If you haven’t read SHADES OF WICKED (book one) yet and you read the below, you WILL get spoiled on major plot points, including the ending.
-So, if you hate spoilers, don’t read this before you read SHADES OF WICKED.
-That aside, here’s my standard disclaimer about all pre-published excerpts: it hasn’t been copyedited yet, so you might still find spelling errors, grammar errors, and missing/incorrect words.
+Read the prologue, first three chapters, and several additional teaser chapters from WICKED BITE below.
+SPOILER WARNING: If you haven’t read SHADES OF WICKED yet, you WILL get spoiled on major plot points, including the ending.
+Also, some of these excerpts are pre-copyedits, so you might find spelling errors, grammar errors, and missing/incorrect words.
 Disclaimers and spoiler-warnings aside, happy reading :).

 WICKED BITE, copyright Jeaniene Frost